adace123/Javascript/star-ratings/README.md

-Simple star rating system using FontAwesome star icons and JS to switch between them.
+Simple star rating system using FontAwesome star icons and JS to toggle them.